Traditional valuations methods need a shake up

 Start-up companies, like fine art, pose a challenge for accurate valuations.
 However, using a combination of methodologies can result in a more accurate value.

 If you are a looking for advice on your next transaction, our valuation specialists can help you make the right decision.
-Click here to speak to Paulo Funchal, or visit our global website to find an expert in your country.
+Visit our global locations page to find an expert in your country.